VoltLang/Website/doc/tvpl/c4-types-and-expressions.md

 ### Floating Point

 Floating points represent numbers with a decimal place.
-You can't represent pi as an integer, so that's where the floating point types come in.
-Volt has two, like the integers they are delimited by size.
+You can't represent pi as an integer, for instance, so that's where the floating point types come in.
+Volt has two, and like integers they are delimited by their size.

 	f32
 	f64

-Floating points use the same expressions as integers so `5.0 / 2.0` gives the result `2.5`.
+Floating points use the same arithmetic expressions as integers so `5.0 / 2.0` gives the result `2.5`.
 Floating point is a big topic, and the finer details deserve their own document.
-If you're interested, [What Every Computer Scientist Should Know About Floating-Point Arithmetic](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html) is a classic well worth reading.
+If you're interested, [What Every Computer Scientist Should Know About Floating-Point Arithmetic](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html) is well worth reading.

 #### Floating Point Literals